 As a soloist, Menzales was awarded top prizes in Young Artist Competitions sponsored by the Atlanta, Central Ohio, Pittsburgh and Rochester Flute Associations.
 He has performed concerti with the Fort Collins Symphony, Great Falls Symphony, North Carolina School of the Arts Solisti Symphony, the Eastman Chamber Orchestra, and Ars Nova Musicians of New York.

 An artist dedicated to sharing and spreading his passion for chamber music, Menzales performs as solo flutist of Montana’s premier woodwind quintet, the Chinook Winds.
 The group strives to bring live, classical music to rural communities throughout the United States and stresses the importance of music education in schools.
 The Chinook Winds have toured and performed throughout the Northwest and was invited to perform at the 2015 International Horn Symposium in Los Angeles and the 2015 International Double Reed Society’s Conference in Tokyo, Japan.

-As an enthusiastic educator, Menzales is on the music faculty of Western Nebraska Community College and the Festival Internacional de Loja in Ecuador.
-He also maintains a private studio in Montana and has given masterclasses at the University of Montana, Montana State University, University of North Carolina School of the Arts, University of North Carolina Greensboro, Auburn University, Wichita State University and the University of Wyoming.
+As an enthusiastic educator, Menzales is on the music faculty of Western Nebraska Community College and the Interlochen Arts Flute Intensive.
+He also maintains a private studio of in-person and online students and has given masterclasses at numerous institutions across the United States, Canada and South America.
 Menzales is a founding member and president of the Montana Flute Association, a non-profit organization whose goal is to cultivate, promote, sponsor, and develop the appreciation of the flute and flute music among its members and the general public.

 When not playing the flute, Norman enjoys hiking, eating, binge-watching tv shows, reading, drag performances and spending as much time as he can with his husband.